JAIIIEZ/lottery-system/README.md

 - id
 - lottery_id
 - username
 - lotteryNumber (The number of the ticket in the current lottery.
-It contains sequential numbers for per lottery.)
+It contains sequential numbers per lottery.)
 - date

 **users**